Implementing real polyhedral homotopy: Preliminaries

 \subsection{Homotopy continuation}

-For a system $F=\langle f_1,\dots, f_n\rangle$ of polynomial equations with $n$ variables, finding all isolated solutions of the system is an important task. \emph{Homotopy continuation} is a method to find numerical approximations of solutions of a system of polynomial equations.
-The main idea is constructing a homotopy from a system $G$ called a \emph{start system} whose solutions are known to the \emph{target system} $F$.
+For a system $F=\langle f_1,\dots, f_n\rangle$ of polynomials in $n$ variables, finding all isolated solutions of the system is an important task. \emph{Homotopy continuation} is a method to find numerical approximations of solutions of a system of polynomial equations.
+The main idea is to track solution paths from a system $G$ called a \emph{start system} whose solutions are known to the \emph{target system} $F$.
 For a start system $G=\langle g_1,\dots, g_n\rangle$ with the same number of variables and equations of $F$, we construct a homotopy $H(x,t)$ such that $H(x,0)=G$ and $H(x,1)=F$.
-To track the solutions from $G = 0$ as $t$ varies from zero to one a numerical ordinary differential equation solving technique called the \emph{Davidenko equation} and Newton’s iteration are used.
-These tracking techniques are typically referred to as \emph{predictor-corrector} methods.
+To track the solutions from $G = 0$ as $t$ varies from zero to one, a common approach is to use \emph{predictor-corrector} methods.
+These methods rely on numerically solving an ordinary differential equation, called the Davidenko equation, as well as using Newton iterations.
 For details, see \cite[Chapter 2]{SommeseWampler:2005}.